zeinabourhane/zeinabourhane.github.io/outreach.md

 - Fête de la Science (2021): Preparation of a workshop for the two-day open doors at Université de Pau et des Pays de l’Adour

 - Open doors day (2019): Participation as an instructor in workshops, conferences and debates fors tudents in the event (Université de Pau et des Pays de l’Adour)

 ---
+## II- School visits (13 visits across 2 countries)

+I have conducted 13 school visits internationally: 10 in France and 3 in Lebanon.
+Click on each school name to expand the entry and access more details about the visit.
+Among the visits

+- Cité Scolaire Gaston Crampe -Aire sur Adour (09/10/2025)

+- Collège Joseph Peyré - Garlin, FRANCE (15/01/2026), in person.

+- Collège Jean Sarrailh - Monein, FRANCE  (20/01/2026), in person.

+- Collège d'Arzacq, FRANCE (03/03/2026), in person.

+- Collège de Baretous, FRANCE (19/03/2026), in person.

+- Lycee Nour Al Houda, LEBNAON (2022), in person.

+- College Anae El Baykat, LEBANON (2021), in person.

+---
 ## Village des Sciences